-This datapoint measures the percent of long-term residents showing symptoms of depression.
-Some experts would argue this is a measure of resident quality of life.
+This datapoint measures the percent of long-term patients who are showing symptoms of depression.
+Many would argue this is a measure of patient quality of care.

 Appropriate Vaccine Usage

-This indicates the percent of patients who were given the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This tells you the percentage of residents that were administered the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
-Some would argue this is a reliable measure of a resident's well-being.
+This indicates the percent of residents that needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could be a sign of the deterioration of a patient's health.

 Ability to Keep Residents Mobile